SummerTree/shaper/src/FeaturesPlugin/doc/normalToFaceFeature.rst

 Input fields:

 - **Face** contains face selected in 3D OCC viewer or object browser.
-- **Vertex** contains optionnal vertex selected in 3D OCC viewer or object browser.
+- **Vertex** contains optional vertex selected in 3D OCC viewer or object browser.
 - **Create normal** check-box allow the creation of the normal (result and feature).

 **TUI Command**: